How to Get Rid of Aphids Permanently (Easily and Naturally)

 Ants have an extraordinary symbiotic relationship with aphids.

-Aphids produce a sticky wax-like substance called honey dew which is fed on by ants.
+Aphids produce a sticky wax-like substance called honeydew, which ants feed on.
 In turn, ants help aphids to get on top of the plant from the ground.

 Ants also protect the aphids from natural enemies.